If you are feeling nauseous, choose dry, starchy, and bland foods like crackers, noodles, and toast. Plus, stay hydrated by drinking clear fluids.

 Though there is no consensus on the amount of ginger necessary to achieve therapeutic effects, most studies use the equivalent of 0.5–1.5 grams of dried ginger root per day.

-Ginger is commonly consumed as tea, ginger biscuits, crystallized ginger or ginger beer or ale.
+Ginger is commonly consumed as a tea, in ginger biscuits, as crystallized ginger, or in ginger beer or ale.
 It’s also available in capsule form.

-However, bear in mind that some products may not contain significant quantities of ginger, minimizing their effect on nausea.
+However, some products may not contain significant quantities of ginger, minimizing their effect on nausea.

-Consuming 0.5–1.5 grams of ginger root per day has been found to be effective at treating nausea due to motion sickness, surgery, chemotherapy and pregnancy.
+Consuming 0.5–1.5 grams of ginger root per day has been found to be effective at treating nausea due to motion sickness, surgery, chemotherapy, and pregnancy.
 However, study results have been mixed.

 When you’re nauseous, you may not feel like eating at all.
 However, drinking fluids and staying hydrated is crucial, especially if you have been vomiting or have a fever.